 The selected candidate(s) will be required to successfully complete and pass the following to advance in the hiring process:

 - Livescan - fingerprint check for criminal history information

-before their scheduled test date.Disaster Service Workers -
+before their scheduled test/interview date.Disaster Service Workers -

 All City of Vallejo ("City") employees are designated Disaster Service Workers ("DSW") by state law (California Government Code Section 3100-3109).
 Employment with the City requires the affirmation of a loyalty oath to this effect.
 Employees are required to complete all DSW-related training as assigned and to return to work as ordered in the event of an emergency.Veteran's Preference -